Telugu literature: Early writers

-The Pre-Nannayya period (before 1020 AD)
+The pre-Nannayya period (before 1020 AD)

 In the earliest period, Telugu literature existed in the form of inscriptions, from around 575 AD.
+The first long inscription (sasanam) entirely in Telugu, dated to 575 CE, is attributed to the Renati Choda king Dhanunjaya and found in the Kadapa district.
+Early Telugu inscriptions provide some of the earliest evidence of the Telugu language, script, and literary style.

 The 6th- or 7th-century Sanskrit text Janashrayi-Chhandovichiti (or Janāśraya-chandas) deals with the metres used in Telugu, including some metres that are not found in Sanskrit prosody.
 This indicates that Telugu poetry existed during or around the 6th century.

-Addanki Poetic Inscription
+Addanki poetic inscription

 Addanki inscription also known as the Pandaranga inscription belongs to 848AD, excavated near the Thousand Pillar Temple of Addanki.
 It is testimony to a flourishing Telugu literature much before the available literary texts.
 Locals believe that this is the first poem ever to be written in Telugu, also called the first Padya Sasanam (Poetic inscription) with (dvipada, with Yati and Prasa; style taruvoja).
-Staying with the Boya campaign, Pandaranga got victories in all military campaigns of his master Gunaga Vijayaditya III.
+The poetic inscription talks about how when Pandaranga was staying with the Boya campaign, Pandaranga got victories in all military campaigns of his master Gunaga Vijayaditya III.
 The inscription spoke about the donation of land by the king to him for his successful military exploits.